Wire EDM Manufacturing Process – How It Works and Applications

 EDM offers many unique advantages, making it the go-to machining process for producing a variety of different parts and components.
 First off, EDM’s high precision allows it to create very complex shapes.
 And its ability to work with hard materials means that it can bring those materials to close tolerances as needed.

-And, perhaps most importantly in some instances, parts manufactured through EDM are ready for use immediately upon completion of the EDM process.
+And, perhaps most importantly in some instances, parts manufactured through EDM are ready for use immediately upon completion of the wire EDM machining process.

 So, why use EDM?